ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Shift-Q: Clone selected object to mouse position.
 More shortcut keys are available, see menu items.

-When I say object that means either the selected object or the object under the mouse cursor
+When I say object that means either the selected object or the object under the mouse cursor.

 There's a cheats section in most selection panels on the right side of the screen.
-Menu>Gameplay>QoL>Infopanel Cheats (on by default) Hover over menu items for a description (will say if enabled or disabled)
+Menu>Gameplay>QoL>Infopanel Cheats (on by default) Hover over menu items for a description (will say if enabled or disabled).

+To edit and use files from Files.hpk, use HPK archiver to extract them into the mod folder.
+If Defaults.lua is in the same place as Init.lua you did it correctly.
 ```

 ##### List of some stuff added (not up to date)